jatinkrmalik/FOSSConf-23-Keynote/0_SLIDE_DECK/slides.md

 # Premature Optimization

-This is one of my favorite topics to talk about internally at work as well!
+This is one of my **favorite topics** to talk about internally at work as well!
 ^

-I even published an internal blog on same topic.
-I may publish it externally soon!
+I even published an internal blog on same topic. _I may publish it externally soon!_

 ---

-# Y.A.G.N.I.
+-> # Y.A.G.N.I. <-

 ^

-You Ain't Gonna Need It!
+-> You Ain't Gonna Need It! <-

 ---

 # Premature Optimization

-Often, discussions about performance optimization are premature and can distract from more important aspects of development!
+Often discussions about performance optimization are premature and can distract from more important aspects of development!

 Performance should be balanced with velocity (speed of adding new features) and adaptability (ease of changing the system to new requirements).

 ---

+You should think of any project in the following scale:

+- 0 -> 1
+- 1 -> 10
+- 10 -> 100
+- ...

+---

 There is a funny joke about this in Webdev community:
 ^

-> "If your website has a favicon, you have shipped it too late!"
+> "If your website has a favicon, you have shipped too late!"

 ---

-**Facebook** comes to my mind!
+-> **Facebook** also comes to my mind! <-

 The initial use of PHP for Facebook, despite its inefficiencies and criticism, was beneficial for rapid development.
 Performance issues were addressed later as they became significant.

 ^
 And we saw a lot of open source tech that came out of Facebook ahem...Meta!
+^

+-> **React, GraphQL, PyTorch, Cassandra** to name a few! <-

 ---